 Check your data and create a backup

-If you’re using Sage Accounts software it has a data checking routine that will tell you if there are any problems.
+If you’re using accounting software it has a data checking routine that will tell you if there are any problems.
 Run it now and make sure you tackle any errors early.
 If you have no errors, take a backup so you can always get back to where you started.